CybercentreCanada/assemblyline-service-cape/README.md

 #### CAPE-specific safelisted items
 The file at `al_config/system_safelist.yaml` contains suggested safelisted values that can be added to the Assemblyline system safelist either by copy-and-pasting directly to the text editor on the page `https://<Assemblyline Instance>/admin/tag_safelist` or through the [Assemblyline Client](https://github.com/CybercentreCanada/assemblyline_client).

+### Sources and prescript feature
+By default the CAPE updater fetch the rules from the community and base repository.
+They are known as source from the service standpoint.
+If you do not wish to load them or to remove the community rules this need to be edited in the manifest under the 'update_config-->sources'.

+!Beta!
+There is also a feature to run Yara rules on the sample prior to the analysis which is called prescript.
+They will be used to dictate preconfiguration of the virtual machine before the analysis.
+Details are going to be given when the prescript detection feature is officially release in CAPE.
+In order to run rules via this feature, a given source will need to be added to the 'updater-->prescript_CAPE' section of the manifest.